top of page

 • Do you have community involvement and engagement?
 Do you support other groups or organisations?
 What impact does this support have?

-• Tell us about the particular issues that you have encountered over the past year and how have these been dealt with?
+• Tell us about issues that you have encountered over the past year and how these have been dealt with?

 • How does your garden/project contribute to the wellbeing of the community?